KaiWU17TUM/realsense-simple-wrapper/README.md

 ### 1. [Sensor timestamp](https://github.com/IntelRealSense/librealsense/issues/2188)
 - SENSOR_TIMESTAMP: Device clock / sensor starts taking the image
 - FRAME_TIMESTAMP: Device clock / frame starts to transfer to the driver
-- BACKEND_TIMESTAMP: PC clock / frame starts to transfer to the driver
+- BACKEND_TIMESTAMP: PC clock / frame starts to transfer to the driver (HW->Kernel transition)
-- TIME_OF_ARRIVAL: PC clock / frame is transfered to the driver
+- TIME_OF_ARRIVAL: PC clock / frame is transfered to the driver (kernel->user space transition)

+There is an [issue](https://github.com/IntelRealSense/librealsense/issues/7972) with arm-based chips, i.e. pi4, where the backend_timestamp cannot be obtained.

 ### 2. [HW Sync](https://dev.intelrealsense.com/docs/external-synchronization-of-intel-realsense-depth-cameras)
 The realsense can be syncroized using an external sync cable so that the cameras captures at the exact same timestamp.